 J. R. R. Tolkien, A Secret Vice (PDF, 1.02 MB).

 Resources for Tolkienian Linguistics: An Annotated Guide.

-Update: I’m grateful to Language Hat for directing his readers here, and for continuing the discussion about Tolkien and conlanging.
-He also wrote a terrific review of Arika Okrent’s book, which should persuade you to read it if you haven’t already and you have even a passing interest in the subject.
+Update: Language Hat continues the discussion about Tolkien and conlanging.
+He also wrote a terrific review of Okrent’s book, which should persuade you to read it if you haven’t already and have even a passing interest in the subject.